megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 ## Stage 2: BIDS Optimization

+> BIDS is a file naming and metadata specification - what's there to optimize?

+We found that it's difficult to come up with BIDS file names that accurately represent both what a file contains and how its acquisition is different from similar images.

+Consider the case where someone created a BIDS data set using heudiconv.
+It's common for a heudiconv heuristic to rely on a simple field like `ProtocolName`, which is defined by the scanner technician.
+The technician can use the same protocol name (eg "task1BOLD") because a scan was a BOLD acquisition during which the subject performed "task1".
+Suppose a scanner upgrade occurred or a fancy new sequence became available that changed the `MultibandAccelerationFactor` from 1 to 4.
+The `ProtocolName` may still be "task1BOLD" since the image will still contain BOLD collected as the participant performed task1, but the signal will be very different.
+Without changes to the heuristic, both acquisitions would result in `sub-X_task-1_bold` as the BIDS name.

+CuBIDS provides a utility that finds variations in important imaging parameters within each BIDS *name group*.
+In our example there might be two unique *parameter groups* that map to the same *name group* of `sub-X_task-1_bold`: one with `MultibandAccelerationFactor` 1 and the other 4.
+A complete description of name and parameter groups can be found on the [CuBIDS documentation](https://bids-bond.readthedocs.io/en/latest/usage.html#definitions).

 ### Add NIfTI information to the sidecars

 Image files (NIfTI) are large binary files that contain information about